|

 current position is undefined.

-- the name of the resource containing the image data
+stream - the name of the resource containing the image data

 in one of the supported image formats

-- if stream
+NullPointerException - if stream is null

-- if an I/O error occurs, if the image data
+IOException - if an I/O error occurs, if the image data

 cannot be loaded, or if the image data cannot be decodedpublic Graphics getGraphics()